Geborgen/basically-vanilla/README.md

  ## Post Installation
  - Run `ModOrganizer.exe` and then click `Run` at the top right to play the list
- - You will spawn in a cell where you make your character, from there talk to the Statue of Mara where you can either select the vanilla intro or any other option
+ - There will be a prompt to skip the intro if you want, if you do then you will spawn at the end of the Helgen cave
  - [gameplay guide lmao](https://en.uesp.net/wiki/Skyrim:Skyrim)

 ## Everything Else

 there is no enb feel free to add it if you want

+it used stock game so the game directory is `Basically Vanilla/Stock Game`

 idc if you modify the list its literally the most basic thing